Advice

 If buyers will fund some or all of their down payment via a mortgage gift fund, they must follow specific guidelines.
 While both the donor and recipient will have a longer checklist to follow, the three most basic requirements are:

-• A gift letter from the donor to the recipient, detailing the amount gifted and its intended purpose.
+1. A gift letter from the donor to the recipient detailing the amount gifted (and noting that it does not need to be repaid) and its intended purpose toward the home purchase.

 • Amount of the down payment gift.